ne9z/dotfiles-nixos/README.txt

 After launching sway, you will see an empty screen with the default wallpaper.
 Press and hold Super key (the logo key) on your keyboard to show status bar.
-Press Super+Return to launch foot terminal emulator.
+Press Super+Return (press and hold Super, then press and release Return, then release Super) to launch foot terminal emulator.
 View all keybindings with:

-   e ~/.config/sway/config
+   e ~/.config/sway/config # press return

-If you are new to Emacs, press Backspace, then press t to read Emacs tutorial.
+If you are new to Emacs, press and release Backspace, then press t to read Emacs tutorial.

 Launch Firefox with Super+z.